mui/material-ui/docs/pages/blog/matheus-wichman-joining.md

 You can [follow us on Twitter](https://twitter.com/MaterialUI) to hear about upcoming positions.
 These new roles will help accelerate our mission, strengthen our existing offering, and initiate a new vertical.

-We couldn’t be more excited to have Matheus on the team!
+We couldn't be more excited to have Matheus on the team!